-Join Timothy Pintello for an in-depth discussion in this video Setting GPO states, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Setting GPO states, part of Windows Server 2012: Create and Manage Group Policy.

 - Now we've looked at how to create a Group Policy…based on a starter Group Policy,…let's go ahead and look at how we might…change or alter some of the settings of that Group Policy.…Let's come over here to our VistaECCompter…which we created earlier,…and let's right-click it and Edit it.…This brings up our Group Policy Editor again.…As you can see, there are two…main nodes in this Group Policy.…We have the Computer Configuration node…and the User Configuration node.…